 Today, many rural communities lack access to basic healthcare information.
-There is no formal authority on sharing this information and sadly, many women do not know what to do or where to go in an emergency.
+There is no formal authority on sharing this information and sadly many women do not know what to do in an emergency.

 The 1st pilot

 In the project that was run in South of India, supporting 3500 untouchable widows, Hanai’s limitation was mobile phone penetration.
 We had to resort to printing handwashing flyers and engaging teams of people to do on the ground training.
 In Mozambique, the government was and still is slow in the uptake of using technology to improve female healthcare as it battles the rages of HIV/AIDS as a priority.